For these children, a colorful piece of chalk is a powerful tool for self-expression

 Chalk Walk was filled with children and adults creating art across the space provided by the Phillips Collection, which also contributed to the back-to-school bash.
 The organization donated 50 backpacks to the festival and welcomed unfamiliar faces into their space without questions or hesitation.

-Nehemiah Dixon III is the senior director for community engagement at the Phillips Collection and said he immediately agreed to collaborate with Positive Chalk when the opportunity was presented.
+Nehemiah Dixon III, the senior director for community engagement at the Phillips Collection, said he immediately agreed to collaborate with Positive Chalk when the opportunity was presented.

 "Art is about wellness, and I think in a lot of ways art is a demonstration of resilience," Dixon said.
 "Art in the spirit of making, in the spirit of creating — it's like the closest thing to joy.
 They always say laughter is the best medicine, well so is joy.
 And so, if we can give someone moments of joy, I think we're accomplishing our mission."